An Amazing Christmas Letter

 My dad became a physician and his older brother, Thomas Ward Kelly (the two were born exactly 53 weeks apart), became an attorney.
 My Uncle Tom was a senior partner at a top New York City corporate law firm and served as chief counsel for the Girl Scouts of America for many years.
 He died in June 1993.

 After graduation from medical school, my father served as a U.S. Navy officer during WW II.
 He was a ship’s doctor aboard a LST in the Pacific theater.
 My grandmother died in June 1955 at our family home in Monmouth Beach.

-Here is the letter that my grandmother wrote to my dad upon his graduation from medical school just around the holidays.
+With the nation enduring a health crisis, here is the letter that my grandmother wrote to my dad upon his graduation from medical school just around the holidays.

 ~ ~ ~ ~ ~

 Christmas Eve 1943